rem137/IA_Manager/README.md

 web search results.

 A developer mode can be enabled in the personality settings.
-When activated, each chat displays the raw search snippets and the generated internal thought before sending the request to OpenAI.
+When activated, the chat interface shows a grey box containing the related search snippets and the generated internal thought before sending the request to OpenAI.

 All chat messages are written to `ia_manager/data/log.txt` so you can audit the conversation history if needed.